Practice uncomfortable social situations with VR

 VR stands for Virtual Reality, or virtual reality in Norwegian.
 VR allows users to experience virtual situations in three dimensions using VR glasses.
 The glasses have screens in the entire field of vision and motion sensors that give the user a feeling of being present in the simulated environment.
 This allows us to use VR to provide the same exposure training as one could do "in real life".

-1. Talk therapy with a psychologist
+1. Traditional course with a psychologist

 Tailor your VR training

-Using artificial intelligence, you can have natural conversations with the characters you meet in VR.
+With the help of AI (artificial intelligence), you can have natural conversations with the characters you meet in VR.
 You can choose between leading the conversation yourself, or letting them take the lead.
 They listen to what you say and respond to you.
 Talk about the weather, ask them about their lives or talk about your interests - it's all up to you.

 Frequently asked questions